DataDog/dd-sdk-android/docs/trace_collection.md

     io.opentracing.util.GlobalTracer.registerIfAbsent(tracer)
     ```

 4. (Optional) - Set the partial flush threshold.
 You can optimize the workload of the SDK if you create a lot of spans in your application, or on the contrary very few of them.
-The library will wait until the number of finished spans gets above the threshold to write them on disk.
-A value of 1 will write each span as soon as its finished.
+The library waits until the number of finished spans gets above the threshold to write them on disk.
+A value of `1` writes each span as soon as its finished.

     ```kotlin
     val tracer = AndroidTracer.Builder()